 Each team is awarded a specific day and time to host all home matches.
-In the event of rain or cancelled matches, the team captain will arrange a make-up schedule with Mary Pat Patrick, the Pleasanton Tennis Park advanced group reservation coordinator.
+In the event of rain or cancelled matches, the team captain will arrange a make-up schedule with Cyril Macasero, the Pleasanton Tennis Park advanced group reservation coordinator.
 The captain is not to “assume”a rain out without first speaking with a member of Lifetime Tennis.

 The total payment for all home matches is to be remitted to the Lifetime Tennis office no less than 1 week prior to the 1st home match.
 In addition, the team captain is to provide the tennis office with a roster of players, complete with names, addresses and phone numbers.